m3db/m3/DOCUMENTATION.md

 ### Theme Overrides

-The _site/layouts_ folder adds a several changes and additional files to the Victor theme used by the M3 documentation.
+The _site/layouts_ folder adds a several changes and overridden files to the Victor theme used by the M3 documentation.

 ### Documentation

 The _site/content_ folder contains the documentation files, organized by folders that match the paths for URLs.
-The _includes_ folder is a special folder not served as part of the documentation and contains files used by other files.
+The _includes_ folder is a special folder not served as part of the documentation and files used by other files.

 #### Theme